crisu83/yii-caviar/README.md

 - view
 - webapp

-And at least the following are planned for the first release:
+And at least the following generators will be included in the first release:

 - action
 - widget

-You can also write your own generator by extending the ```Generator``` class.